-12 Nov The Best Cafes and Coffee in Sofia, Bulgaria
+12 Nov Sofia Cafes: Where to Find the Best Coffee in Sofia, Bulgaria

 I was in Sofia this past March and before arriving, I had my heart set on creating a coffee guide to the Bulgarian capital.
 Once I arrived there, I actually ended up slightly hard-pressed to find enough cafes to put on the list.
 I pretty much went to the same cafe for the same coffee daily and was never given other cafe names by locals to test out.
 Fast forward to August and September where I actually picked up and moved to Bulgaria for my next ‘out of Schengen’ stint.
 My plans were to stick around my apartment and just work from there on a daily basis.
 Once I arrived at the apartment, I realized that working from there wasn’t really feasible for countless reasons, so I took off to hunt down some cafes.
 This guide will show solely the cafes I loved in addition to where to find the best coffee in Sofia, Bulgaria.
 If you have any further recommendations, please feel free to list them in the comments so I can check them out when I am back in the city next!

 Before I get started, I should mention that I visited some of these cafes like thirty times.
 I was in Sofia over a month and I found my routine within a day.
 I never worked from home, but rather from some of these cafes.
 I would start at Baker Brothers for an hour or two, walk down a bit to Barista Coffee and More, and finish my day at about 10pm at Fabrika Daga.
 Without fail, this was my daily routine.
 I have never experienced so much productivity in my life in a city and I definitely have some of these places and the city of Sofia to thank!
 This is such a great hub for digital nomads or location independent creatives like myself.
-These cafes all have different perks, but all offer good coffee (but some much better than others).
+These cafes all have different perks (and one is one of the best places to eat in Sofia, in my opinion), but all offer good coffee (but some much better than others).

 Disclaimer: the photos below are poor quality.
 I never took photos in Sofia and when I did, I hadn’t realized I had my ISO cranked up until I uploaded these before leaving and it was too late to take new ones.